 Namekagon Barrens Wildlife Area

 The NBWA, part of the Northwest Sands Ecological Landscape of northwest Wisconsin, is a pine/oak barrens community habitat that is globally rare.
 This fire-loving community is rich with diverse prairie flora and fauna.
-It is home to the largest Wisconsin population of the sharp-tailed grouse and other games species including turkeys, deer and bears.
-This is the place to see upland sandpipers, brown thrashers and other rare open-landscape loving birds, badgers and so much more.
+It is home to the largest Wisconsin population of the sharp-tailed grouse and other games species including turkeys, deer, and bears.
+This is the place to see upland sandpipers, brown thrashers, and other rare open-landscape-loving birds, badgers and so much more.

 The St. Croix River flows within 1 mile west of the barrens, and the Namekagon River lies between the north and south units — both national Wild and Scenic designated rivers.
 Beaver and Clemens creeks are trout streams originating from springs on the north unit and flowing to the nearby St. Croix River.
-The surrounding lands are mainly Burnett, Washburn and Douglas county forests containing mostly jack pine, scrub oak, aspen and red pine plantation forests.
+The surrounding lands are mainly Burnett, Washburn, and Douglas county forests containing mostly jack pine, scrub oak, aspen, and red pine plantation forests.
 To find ruffed grouse near the NBWA, visit the aspen cuts found on these neighboring lands.

 Sharp-tailed grouse viewing opportunity

-Sharp-tailed grouse, a native prairie bird, are currently found only in suitable habitat in isolated areas of the state.
+Sharp-tailed grouse, a native prairie bird, are currently found only in suitable habitats in isolated areas of the state.
 Similar to greater prairie chickens, sharp-tails gather at grassy openings called dancing grounds, or leks, during the early morning hours of spring.
-At the dancing grounds, males court the females by spreading their wings, rapidly stomping their feet and rattling their upturned tails as they coo and gobble with the aid of beautiful purple air sacks inflated on their necks.
+At the dancing grounds, males court the females by spreading their wings, rapidly stomping their feet, and rattling their upturned tails as they coo and gobble with the aid of beautiful purple air sacks inflated on their necks.
 Viewing sharp-tails dancing is an experience you will never forget.